 In evaluating thousands of public spaces around the world, PPS has found that successful ones have four key qualities: they are accessible; people are engaged in activities there; the space is comfortable and has a good image; and finally, it is a sociable place: one where people meet each other and take people when they come to visit.
 PPS developed The Place Diagram as a tool to help people in judging any place, good or bad:

 Imagine that the center circle on the diagram is a specific place that you know: a street corner, a playground, a plaza outside a building.
-You can evaluate that place according to four criteria in the red ring.
+You can evaluate that place according to four criteria in the orange ring.
 In the ring outside these main criteria are a number of intuitive or qualitative aspects by which to judge a place; the next outer ring shows the quantitative aspects that can be measured by statistics or research.

 Access & Linkages